Bolsover Castle

 A lady dressed in Stuart costume standing in front of ruined Terrace Range at Bolsover Castle, Derbyshire

-Use your multi media guide to fire your imagination and see once more the grand dining room, long gallery and basement kitchen that stood here.
+Use your multimedia guide to fire your imagination and ‘see’ the grand dining room, long gallery and basement kitchen that stood here brought back to life.

 View down to the Fountain Garden from Little Castle at Bolsover Castle

-The Fountain Garden was designed around the statue of Venus - goddess of love and pleasure - emerging from her bath.
+The Fountain Garden at Bolsover was designed around the statue of Venus – the goddess of love and pleasure – emerging from her bath.
 It included a secluded chamber for intimate banquets set into the garden wall.
-With re-glazed original windows and new hand-carved doors, we have opened this room to the public for the first time.
+With re-glazed original windows and new hand-carved doors, we have now opened this room to the public.

 Wonderful wall walk at Bolsover Castle